sound-artefacts/synthf/README.md

 First proof of concept 'Geodesic Octahedron' InSonic 2015

 ///if the intention is to use stereo sets instead of 3d wavefield sources, leave z channel unpluged and output only sets of x,y channel pairs. eg [0,1,3,4] for stereo 2d wavefield

+//////vfs synth on vf folder is a more complex synth

+it utilizes a more comlex musical sequencers, two synth instrument instances, wavefield and spat compression ,different settings according to code variation, and other like inteference collision between the two instrument instances and the melodic variation.
+Knobs are as follows:

+tempo: temoclock of sequencer, slow to fast (1/16)
+rz: rotation of timbral information tensor around the z axis, slow to fast
+s_range: tonal range of scale tone factor (dorian or other, Scale.directory)
+t_range: tonal range of temperament (16256 cents per octave)
+overdrive: rectifier distortion range, low to high
+drive: oscilator resonance filter, sine to saw
+comp: compressor setting, high lowend cutt on small speaker to low and large
+attack: percussve envelope  attacek time
+decay: percussve decay  attacek time
+rx: rotation of timbral information tensor around the x axis, slow to fast
+ry: rotation of timbral information tensor around the y axis, slow to fast
+fund: fundamental frequency scaler, octave temperament on power of two * 9/8
+gain: total amp level (envelope)
+revroom: reverb room size, none to large
+revmix: reverb wet mix and softclip gain, low to high
+fuse1: coordinates of timbral data tensor, fuse to less coordinates (interferance collision)
+fuse2: coordinates of timbral data tensor, fuse to less coordinates, (fuse to one coordinate if fuse1 is max)
+fuse: pan speed for spat
+harm: spherical harmonic on timbral data tensor
+~mod: timbral data exstraction seed